ram-ch/RealTimeFaceRecognition/README.md

 # Real-Time Face Recognition
-This project aims at building a realtime face recognition model.
-I have used
+This project aims at building a realtime face recognition model.The purpose is to recognize a person/persons in a natural video.
+The model takes in a camera feed and returns a video stream with a bounding box and a probability for all the class labels.
+To achieve this functionality I have used:
 * OpenCV - For real-time camera feed from a laptop webcam
 * Multi-task Cascaded Convolutional Networks (MTCNN) - For face extraction from an image
 * Keras face net model - For creating embeddings of the extracted faces